-Enter Endecott’s Topo Maps App
+Enter Endecott’s Topo Maps for iPhone App

 By using USGS 1:24,000 scale topological maps, which are free, Endecott gives you access to more than 69,000 maps that cover the United States and Canada.
 To use the app, you first zoom into your area of the U.S. or Canada, which will show you a grid.
 Each grid has a name based on the corresponding USGS map.
 If you tap and hold the square (the map) of the area you want, you’ll download the map to your iPhone.
 You’ll want to do this in advance, at home, while you’re on a WiFi connection.
 Before I go someplace new, I download several maps that surround the area I want to trek through, then I open them up and check them out.

 I’ll often augment the Topo Maps app by looking at the area on my Mac or a buddy’s PC with Google Maps in a web browser and/or use the new built-in Apple Maps app on my iPhone.
 Sometimes I’ll print out a map and sometimes I’ll take a few screenshots to have in my iPhone’s photo library as a backup.
 While Apple’s version has been taken to task for various urban errors, so far it’s been flawless in the backcountry areas I’ve traveled.
 In fact, the 3D view lets me zoom into a canyon, then twirl it about, getting a better feel for the steepness of the country and my route.

 Maps are only as good as their accuracy.
 The USGS maps are often old, maybe even 30 or more years old, so they don’t always show newer roads or trails.
 And some of the old roads and trails require the trained eye of an archeologist to see.
 Still, the mountains, lakes, rivers, and ridges haven’t moved much in 30 years, so these major landmarks provide you plenty of excellent location data.